 It’s also important to recognise that there’s no time limit on coming out as pansexual.
 I struggled with my sexual identity for years before I realised that pansexuality was the best way to describe my true orientation.
 You’re never too old to be authentically yourself.

 For me, coming out has been a long, stop-start process that began when I was 11 years old.
 I experienced homophobic bullying at school, where I would be jeered at, spat at and had chewing gum put in my hair, and dismissive comments from adults who were convinced that I was ‘going through a phase’.
-In the early 2000s, I don’t remember being aware of many positive LGBTQA+ role models, and I certainly didn’t know of anyone who identified as pansexual.
+In the early 2000s, I don’t remember being aware of many positive LGBTQIA+ role models, and I certainly didn’t know of anyone who identified as pansexual.

 I heavily internalised messages from my peers that not being straight was wrong, shameful and something to hide.
-It was only until I visited, and eventually moved to Manchester, home to a thriving LGBTQA+ community, that I felt safe in recognising my sexuality.
+It was only until I visited, and eventually moved to Manchester, home to a thriving LGBTQIA+ community, that I felt safe in recognising my sexuality.

 Realising that I’m pansexual has been an incredibly freeing experience.
 It feels so open, so flexible and so inclusive.
 It feels like leaning into exactly who I am.
-Sexuality isn’t the most interesting part of anyone, but it’s so important to feel able to express yourself in this way and be free to love who you want to.
+Sexuality isn’t the most interesting part of anyone, but it’s so important to feel able to express yourself in this way and be free to love who you want.

 Dismissing pansexuality makes it much more difficult for people who identify as such to live authentic lives where they feel comfortable and secure in their sexuality.